 Maintenance is low due to high-quality materials being used in our surfacing.

-In the unlikely event that your floor is damaged, please contact us to assist and advise.
+In the unlikely event that your rubber flooring is permanently damaged, please contact us to assist and advise.

 The South African Sport and Play Industry (SASPI) is the authority on sports and playground safety flooring in South Africa.